cvanclee/AnkiOverdriveTagServer/README.md

 node_modules folder contents and use npm to build the modules if on a different system)

 9: Run the server with 'java -jar AnkiOverdriveTagServer/dist/AnkiOverdriveTagServer.jar'

+10: Clients can connect by running 'java -jar AnkiOverdriveTagClient/dist/AnkiOverdriveTagClient.jar' and specifying the server IP and port.
+Game tutorial included in client help menu.

 Installation instructions and server tested on: